 Beaches

 We also have white sandy beaches on the other side of the peninsula, which you can get to with our kayaks or on foot when there is low tide.
-Unlike the beachfront it’s quite nice for a swim or just a day at the beach.

 Wildlife